john-l-hansen/uswds-design/README.md

 ↓
 Cross-Team Adoption

-Contributors do not need direct access to a centralized Figma file.
+Contributors may not require direct access to a centralized Figma workspace during early exploration and proposal development.

-They need:
+They benefit from:

 - a local workspace
 - documented improvements
 - reusable solutions
-- a clear review pathway
+- a clear review path
 - version control discipline

 ---